zhoukang12321/MGL_VN_2024/README.md

 # MGL for VN
 Multimodal Graph Learning and Action Boost Memory for Visual Navigation

+DETR pretrained file can be found in https://github.com/sx-zhang/HOZ.git VTNet pretrained model can be found in https://github.com/xiaobaishu0097/ICLR_VTNet.git Multimodal Fusion model can be found in https://github.com/barmayo/spatial_attention.git We modified the multimodal fusion using GAT network and use DETR module as detector and structure of DETR like VTNet as another visual inputs.
+Besides, we build another SG datasets like Visual Genome datasets in Scene Prior paper.
+We public some codes in this branch and when the paper are accepted, we will release whole datasets and codes.

 Setup
 Clone the repository with git clone https://github.com/zhoukang12321/MGL_VN_2024.git && cd MGL_VN_2024.